-There were signs before that album’s release in February 1981, most prominently on the previous year’s Permanent Waves, where the Canadian trio took a tentative step away from the prog that got them through the ’70s and toward more straightforward rock ‘n’ roll — and, in turn, an open door at AOR radio.
+There were signs before that album's release on Feb.
+12, 1981, most prominently on the previous year's Permanent Waves, where the Canadian trio took a tentative step away from the prog that got them through the '70s and toward more straightforward rock 'n' roll – and, in turn, an open door at AOR radio.
 But Moving Pictures changed everything.

 Before Moving Pictures there were side-long, seven-movement songs based on Ayn Rand books.
 The tracks on Moving Pictures, while not always more navigable without some type of map of fantasy and philosophy literature, were tighter, more focused and easier to follow from Point A to Point G or whatever.
 The nerdy prog workouts that made them stars of the geek underground would still be a major part of Rush's live shows, but the records became more palatable.
 Everyone talks about how 2112 is the band's masterpiece, but Moving Pictures is the better album.